Private Prediction via PAC Privacy: PAC-Private Machine Learning Predictions

 \subsubsection{Computational Complexity}

 With $P_S$ and $M_t$ defined, \cref{alg:pacpac} is fully instantiated.
 As discussed in \cref{sec:complexity}, a direct execution of the algorithm costs $O(mC+md^2)$ per query, where $C$ is the cost of evaluating $M_t(S)$ for a single $S\in \Sspace$.
 In our setting, $M_t(S)=\hat f(q_t;S)$ involves training a model on dataset $S$ and then performing inference on $q_t$.
-Training $m$ models for each query is computationally prohibitive for interactive systems.
+Training $m$ models \textit{for each query} is computationally prohibitive for interactive systems.

 However, we can significantly optimize this process by moving the training phase offline.
-Since the secret space $\Sspace=\{S_1,\ldots,S_m\}$ is fixed at initialization, we can train all $m$ models $\{\hat f_1,\ldots,\hat f_m\}$ in advance as a pre-processing step, where $\hat f_i:\Xspace\to\Reald$ is the model trained on $S_i$.
-During online interaction, evaluating the covariance matrix of $M_t$ then reduces to running inference on the trained models, bringing the online per-query complexity down to $O(mC_{\text{infer}}+md^2)$, where $C_{\text{infer}}$ is the cost of performing inference on a single model.
-We further note that the inference calls $\hat f_i(q_t)$ for $i=1,\ldots,m$ are embarrassingly parallelizable, which brings the effective per-query latency down to $O(C_{\text{infer}}+md^2)$ given sufficient computational resources.
-For comparison, under the non-private setting, inference costs $O(C_{\text{infer}})$, so our PAC-private mechanism incurs only an overhead of $O(md^2)$ per query in terms of latency, which is negligible compared to inference for modern ML models.
+Since the secret space $\Sspace=\{S_1,\ldots,S_m\}$ is fixed at initialization, we can train all $m$ models $\{\hat f_1,\ldots,\hat f_m\}$ in advance as pre-processing, where $\hat f_i:\Xspace\to\Reald$ is the model trained on $S_i$.
+During online interaction, evaluating the covariance matrix of $M_t$ reduces to running inference on the trained models, bringing the online per-query complexity down to $O(mC_{\text{infer}}+md^2)$, where $C_{\text{infer}}$ is the cost of performing inference on a single model.
+Further, the inference calls $\hat f_i(q_t)$ for $i=1,\ldots,m$ are embarrassingly parallel, reducing the per-query wall-clock latency to $O(C_{\text{infer}}+md^2)$ given sufficient computational resources.
+For context, inference costs $O(C_{\text{infer}})$ without privacy, so our PAC-private mechanism incurs an overhead of only $O(md^2)$ per query in terms of wall-clock latency, which is negligible compared to modern ML inference.